sahara7191/home-lab-blog/_pages/about.md

 ## Who I Am

-I'm currently pursuing a Master’s in Digital Forensics and Cyber Investigation, and hold a background in cybersecurity fundamentals, pentesting, and lab development.
+I'm a cybersecurity enthusiast and graduate student pursuing an M.S. in Digital Forensics and Cyber Investigation.
+This blog is my space to document hands-on experience in threat hunting, pentesting, digital forensics, and security operations using a custom-built home lab.

 My technical interests include: